• Skip to primary navigation

 During a semester, honors classes typically follow a teacher-designed curriculum.
 These classes typically cover more information than ordinary classes and offer a more in-depth examination of numerous topics.

 AP courses, on the other hand, follow the College Board curriculum over 1-2 semesters.
-Every year, AP tests are held in May or June, which means you must maintain healthy study habits to guarantee you retain older content on exam day.
+Every year, AP tests are held in May or June, so you must maintain healthy study habits to retain older content on exam day.

 Level of Difficulty